ApolloAuto/apollo/docs/cyber/CyberRT_Docker.md

 Due to some limitation of docker on Drive PX platform, you need to follow the steps below on top of the procedure above.

 For the first time after running cyber_into.sh to get into the Cyber RT container, please run the following two commands:

 ```bash
 /apollo/scripts/docker_adduser.sh
 su nvidia
 ```

-To exit, please use 'ctrl+p ctrl+q' instead of 'exit'.
+**To exit, please use 'ctrl+p ctrl+q' instead of 'exit'**.
 Otherwise, you will lose your current running container.

 **Note: end instructions for arm platform only**

 ## Build Cyber RT Docker Image